reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

 #### Must

 - List software dependencies in `requirements.txt` or `environment.yaml`,
-  specifying versions where relevant, to enable installation with `pip` or `conda` by all co-authors.
+  and pin the version of the requirements to a specific version.
+  This allows co-authors to install the same software using `pip` or `conda`.

+- If you are using `pip`, prepare a `requirements.in` file and convert it using `pip-compile` to a `requirements.txt` file.
+  See [pip-tools](https://pypi.org/project/pip-tools/) for more details.

-- Use only open-source software to (re)build the publication.
+- Use only open source software to (re)build the publication.

-- When possible, avoid using closed-source entirely.
+- If possible, avoid using closed source software altogether.

-- If you generate some data with closed-source software, store it in a `dataset-<name>` directory and document in the `README.md` how you exactly generated the data and which versions of the software were used.
+- If you do generate some data with closed-source software, put it in a `dataset-<name>` directory and document in the `README.md` how exactly you generated the data and what versions of the software were used.

-- If you write your own Python package and use it in a publication, make open-source releases of all versions used in the paper.
+- If you write your own Python package and use it in a publication, make open source releases of all versions used in the paper.
   In addition to `requirements.txt` or `environment.yaml`,
   refer to the source repository and the version of your package in the `README.md` of the corresponding `results-<name>` or `dataset-<name>` directories.

-    If your Python package is experimental and not ready for release yet, include it in the publication project repository under `latest-draft/pkgs/your_package`.
+    If your Python package is experimental and not yet ready for release, include it in the publication project repository under `latest-draft/pkgs/your_package`.
     Add a line `-e latest-draft/pkgs/your_package`
     to the `requirements.txt` and `environment.yaml` files as follows: